 With most helicopter tours, you can choose either a morning trip or an afternoon trip.
 Not knowing how bad our jet lag would be, I chose an afternoon trip.
 My friend had no clue I hoped it would be a great surprise, and that she was not afraid of the helicopter or getting that close to an active volcano.

 Ultimately, I had chosen to book with a family-owned local company.
 Mentally, I expected TC from Magnum PI to be the pilot.
 Instead, we had a local pilot versus the TV actor (likely a good call) and he was down to Earth and very knowledgeable of the island.

-Now for the faint at heart this may not be the excursion or trip for you for several reasons.
+Now for the faint at heart, this may not be the excursion or trip for you for several reasons.
 One that you may never think of is if you are an overweight person like me, you may be required to pay for an additional seat on the flight.
-This is not at the full fair price, but it allows them to make allowance for people over 250lbs.
-At 6’4” now I weight in these days like a retired NFL lineman.
+This is not at the full fair price, but it allows them to make an allowance for people over 250 lbs.
+At 6’4” now I weigh in these days like a retired NFL lineman.
 So, I was paying extra, and I even called and spoke with them when I booked the flight so they were ready for me.

 Until flight time I thought we could head down to the beach and then leave before time for the flight and say we were just going somewhere for lunch.

 We jumped in the rental and drove the short distance to Honl’s Beach.
 Before going I had to think of an excuse to get my friend to wear or bring some dark clothing with her, she could change into.
 The reason for this is that Helicopter tour operators recommend and most even ask that you wear dark clothing to allow yourself and others to take photos on your trip.
 Light clothing is too likely to cause glare on the windows from reflected light.